-3.7.
-Paragraph 3.2(c) of GSR Part 2 [2] states that "Managers at all levels in the organization...shall ensure that their leadership includes...[d]evelopment of individual and institutional values and expectations for safety throughout the organization by means of their decisions, statements and actions".
-Senior management should demonstrate and act as role models in the promulgation of these values and expectations.
+3.2.
+Paragraph 3.2(b) of GSR Part 2 [2] states that "Managers at all levels in the organization...shall ensure that their leadership includes...[d]evelopment of individual and institutional values and expectations for safety throughout the organization by means of their decisions, statements and actions".
+Managers at all levels should demonstrate and act as role models in the promulgation of these values and expectations.

-3.8.
+3.3.
 Paragraph 5.2(f) of GSR Part 2 [2] states:

-"Senior managers and all other managers shall advocate and support...using a systemic approach (i.e. an approach relating to the system as a whole in which the interactions between technical, human and organizational factors are duly considered."
+"Senior managers and all other managers shall advocate and support...using a systemic approach (i.e. an approach relating to the system as a whole in which the interactions between technical, human and organizational factors are duly considered)."

 These interactions should be taken into account in the organization's decision making process.
 The systemic approach should be complemented by specific assessments of individual elements as needed.
-This systemic approach should be applied as relevant by interdisciplinary teams that include members with diverse perspectives and expertise from different levels of management and staff.
+This systemic approach should be applied, if relevant, by interdisciplinary teams that include members with diverse perspectives and expertise from different levels of management and staff.

-3.9.
+3.4.
 Paragraph 3.2(a) of GSR Part 2 [2] states: